bazelbuild/bazel/site/docs/skylark/deploying.md

 # Deploying rules

-This documentation is for rule writers who are planning to make their rules available to others.
+This page is for rule writers who are planning to make their rules available to others.

 ## Hosting and naming rules